 However, as the world gets more and more digital, the ability to attach a document and hit send has its benefits.
 Digital files also tend to take up less space, unless you really, really like file cabinets.
 At the end of the day, the best system for your growing retail business is the one that ensures accuracy and simplifies the record keeping process.

 Where can I learn more about labor and tax laws?

 Small business payroll provider Wagepoint has created an interactive payroll tax map that provides state-by-state payroll tax and labor law information and an expert guide on US payroll taxes with an infographic that shows the impact these taxes have on small businesses.
 These resources are available free of charge and commitment to anyone wanting to learn more about these topics.

 Want to move more of your business operations from paper to digital?
-Talk to a Lightspeed expert to learn more about how our POS system can help.
+Talk to a Lightspeed expert to learn more about how our POS and payments platform can help.

 *The focus of this article is workers who are classified as exempt employees for which the employer is responsible for following labor laws and administering payroll taxes.
 (Contractors pay their own payroll taxes and are therefore subject to their own recordkeeping regulations.)